 - Put all the pork into a pot large enough to hold it all and cover with cold water.

 - Bring to a boil over high heat.
 Boil for 5 minutes.
 You will see a mess of scum form.
 Don't worry.
 Down the drain it goes.

 - Rinse the pork well with cold running water.
-Reserve all but three pounds of pork ribs.
+Set 3 lbs of meaty pork bones aside.